emilyvertosick/Statistics-Course/docs/05-week5.md

 ## Data: .fitted in 1865 controls (cancer 0) < 635 cases (cancer 1).
 ## Area under the curve: 0.7996
 ```
+The AUC for the model including both age and the marker value is higher than for age alone, so we can conclude that the marker adds important predictiveness to age.

 ## Assignments